M17-Project/M17_spec/pages/02.part-1/03.physical-layer/docs.md

 M17 standard uses 4FSK running at 4800 symbols/s (9600
 bits/s) with a deviation index h=0.33 for transmission in 9 kHz channel bandwidth.
 Channel spacing is 12.5 kHz.

 The symbol stream is converted (upsampled) to a series of impulses which pass through a root-raised-cosine (alpha=0.5) shaping filter before frequency modulation at the transmitter and again after frequency demodulation at the receiver.

-!!!
-Do we need to specify minimal/recommended upsampling rates and minimal/recommended number of RRC taps? !!!
+Upsampling by a factor of 10 is recommended (48000 samples/s).

+The root-raised-cosine filter should span at least 8 symbols (80 samples, 81 taps).

 [mermaid]
 graph LR